aliazimoshan/dongi/README.md

 # Dongi Expense Tracker

-Dongi is an expense tracker app that helps you organize your expenses, split expenses with family and friends, and even set reminders for certain expenses or gifts.
-With notifications and reminders, you'll never miss a payment or forget to split expenses again.
-Dongi is available on Android, iOS, and the web, and it's built using the Flutter framework.
+Dongi is a comprehensive financial management app built with Flutter.
+Keep track of your spending, split expenses with others, and set reminders to never miss a payment.
+Available on Android, iOS, and the web.

 ## Technologies Used